danieljamessmith/blog/posts/BTE1/index.md

 ---
-title: "The Boltzmann Transport Equation"
+title: "The Boltzmann Transport Equation - 1.
+Introduction"
 author: "Daniel Smith"
 date: "2024-01-29"
 categories: [Mathematics, PDEs, Boltzmann Equation]
 title-block-banner: false
 image: 'preview.png'
 draft: false
-description:  "I introduce the rigorous theory of the Boltzmann Transport Equation, following my undergraduate research project at Warwick Mathematics Institue."
+description:  "I introduce the rigorous theory of the Boltzmann Transport Equation, following my undergraduate research project at Warwick Mathematics Institue: 'The interplay between Information theory and the long-time behaviour of a dilute gas'."
 ---

-# THE BOLTZMANN EQUATION
+# 1 - The Boltzmann Equation

 ---

-## The evolution equations
+## 1.1 - The Evolution Equations

 The **Boltzmann equation** (also known as the **Boltzmann transport equation**) models the behaviour of a gas comprised of a single particle